openxpki/openxpki/doc/reference/configuration/workflow.rst

 Global Entities
 ---------------

 You can define entities for action, condition and validator for global use in the corresponding files below ``workflow.global.``.
-The format is the same as described below, the "global_" prefix is added by the system.
+The format is the same as described below, the *global_* prefix is added by the system.

 Creating Macros (not implemented yet!)
 --------------------------------------